 After reconstitution, the medicinal product must be used immediately.

 Store in a refrigerator (2°C 8°C).
 Do not freeze.
-Keep the vial in the outer carton in order to protect from light.
+Keep the vial of powder and the syringe of solvent in the outer carton in order to protect from light.

-For storage conditions of the reconstituted medicinal product, see section 6.3.
+For storage conditions after reconstitution of the medicinal product, see Section 6.3.

 Powder in vial (type I glass), with a stopper (chlorobutyl) and a flip-off cap (aluminium) + 0.5 ml of solvent in a pre-filled syringe (type I glass), with a plunger-stopper (halobutyl), and an attached needle and needle-shield (natural rubber or polyisoprene) pack size of 1, 10 or 20.

-Powder in vial (type I glass), with a stopper (chlorobutyl) and a flip-off cap (aluminium) + 0.5 ml of solvent in a pre-filled syringe (type I glass), with a plunger-stopper (halobutyl), and a tip-cap (chlorobromobutyl or styrene - butadiene) pack size of 1, 10.
+Powder in vial (type I glass), with a stopper (chlorobutyl) and a flip-off cap (aluminium) + 0.5 ml of solvent in a pre-filled syringe (type I glass), with a plunger-stopper (halobutyl), and a tip-cap (chlorobromobutyl or styrene - butadiene) pack size of 1 or 10.

-The powder is reconstituted by adding the solvent provided in the pre-filled syringe to the vial.
-The vial is shaken and, after complete dissolution, the suspension obtained is withdrawn into this same syringe for injection.
+The vaccine is reconstituted by adding the solvent provided in the pre-filled syringe to the vial of powder.
+The vial is shaken and, after complete dissolution, the suspension obtained is withdrawn into the same syringe for injection.

-Before administration, the reconstituted vaccine should be shaken vigorously.
+Before administration, the reconstituted vaccine should be vigorously shaken.

 Use immediately after reconstitution.

-After reconstitution the suspension is beige to pink beige.
+After reconstitution the suspension is beige to pink beige, more or less opalescent.